latj/hub-spoke-microhack/README.md

 ![image](images/default-via-azfw.png)

-Verify that you no longer have connectivity to the internet from the az-mgmt-vm.
+Verify if you still have connectivity to the internet from the *vm-mgmt-server*.
 Connections are now being routed to Azure Firewall, which is running with the default "deny all" policy.

 ## Task 3: Implement policy with Azure Firewall rules to connect to on-premixes